celestialpress/celestial/README.md

 # celestial
-Celestial is an AIO website, successor to jordan's math work.
+Celestial is an multi-tooled website, successor to jordan's math work.